gnosischain/cryo-indexer/README.md

 The Cryo Indexer architecture consists of multiple components:

+1. **Core Components:**
+   - `config.py` - Configuration settings from environment variables
+   - `blockchain.py` - Client for blockchain RPC interaction
+   - `clickhouse_manager.py` - Database interaction manager
+   - `clickhouse_pool.py` - Connection pooling for ClickHouse
+   - `worker.py` - Unified worker implementation for block processing

+2. **Indexer Modes:**
+   - `indexer.py` - Main entry point and sequential mode implementation
+   - `multiprocess_indexer.py` - Parallel indexing with multiple processes

+3. **Services:**
-1. **Migrations Service**: A one-time service that sets up the ClickHouse database schema
+   - **Migrations Service**: A one-time service that sets up the ClickHouse database schema
-2. **Indexer Services**: Multiple services that index different types of blockchain data
+   - **Indexer Services**: Multiple services that index different types of blockchain data
-3. **State Management**: Each indexer maintains its own state file to track progress
+   - **State Management**: Each indexer maintains its own state file to track progress
-4. **Mode System**: Predefined configurations for different data extraction needs
+   - **Mode System**: Predefined configurations for different data extraction needs
-5. **Docker Volumes**: Each service uses dedicated Docker volumes to store data, logs, and state
+   - **Docker Volumes**: Each service uses dedicated Docker volumes to store data, logs, and state

-Each indexer uses the same code base but is configured differently through environment variables and mode settings, allowing them to focus on specific datasets and start from appropriate block heights.
+Each indexer service uses the same code base but is configured differently through environment variables and mode settings, allowing them to focus on specific datasets and start from appropriate block heights.

+### Worker Implementation

+The unified `IndexerWorker` class is at the core of the system, providing a consistent implementation for:

+1. **Block Processing**: Handling block ranges for any dataset
+2. **Data Extraction**: Running Cryo to extract blockchain data
+3. **Data Loading**: Importing data into ClickHouse
+4. **Reorg Handling**: Detecting and handling chain reorganizations
+5. **State Management**: Tracking progress of indexed blocks

+This unified worker can be used in both sequential and parallel modes, ensuring consistent behavior across all indexing operations.

 ## Data Storage